dashingsoft/pyarmor/docs/questions.rst

 The final bundle does not work
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+First of all, please read the man page of :ref:`pack` completely.

-First make sure the scripts could pack by PyInstaller directly and the final
+Next make sure the scripts could pack by PyInstaller directly and the final
 bundle works.
 For example::

   pyinstaller foo.py